 In both men and women:

-- An oral infection may have no symptoms.
+With an oral infection – you may have no symptoms.

-- An anal infection may have symptoms such as pain, bleeding and discharge.
+With an anal infection- you may have symptoms such as pain, bleeding and discharge.

 Both men and women can have a test for chlamydia simply by giving a urine sample or by having a swab taken from the affected area.